Darya Sorokina: 2018

+2019: Switching to group

 In 2019, she finished in forty-fifth place in the all-around at the 2019 Sofia World Cup.
 Then she started training with Azerbaijani senior group and appeared at 2019 Cluj-Napoca World Challenge Cup replacing Siyana Vasileva.
 Her team took the silver medal in the group all-around and 5 Balls and the bronze with 3 Hoops + 4 Clubs.
 She represented Azerbaijan at the 2019 European Games in Minsk and helped the group finish sixth in the all-around, seventh in 5 Balls, and sixth in 3 Hoops + 4 Clubs.
 She was also a part of the group that took eighth place in the all-around and seventh in the 3 Hoops + 4 Clubs final at the 2019 World Championships in Baku.
 The group's eighth-place finish in the all-around qualified Azerbaijan a group spot for the 2020 Olympic Games.

+2020

 Sorokina competed at the 2020 European Championships in Kyiv.
 Together with Laman Alimuradova, Zeynab Hummatova, Yelyzaveta Luzan and Maryam Safarova, she won a silver medal in group all-around and a bronze medal in 3 Hoops + 4 Clubs final.
 They also won the bronze medal in the team competition together with the juniors.

+2021

 At the 2021 Sofia World Cup, Sorokina and the Azerbaijani group won the all-around silver medal and the bronze medal in the 3 Hoops + 4 Clubs final.
 Then at the Baku World Cup, the group won the bronze medal in the 5 Balls final and placed fourth in the all-around and fifth in the 3 Hoops + 4 Clubs final.
 At the 2021 European Championships, the Azerbaijani group placed seventh in the all-around and team event, sixth in the 5 Balls final, and fourth in the 3 Hoops + 4 Clubs final.

 Sorokina was selected to represent Azerbaijan at the 2020 Summer Olympics alongside Laman Alimuradova, Zeynab Hummatova, Yelyzaveta Luzan, and Narmina Samadova.
 They finished tenth in the qualification round for the group all-around and were the second reserve for the final.
 She was then selected to compete at the 2021 World Championships.
 The Azerbaijani group finished sixth in the group all-around and qualified for both event finals.
 The group finished sixth in both the 5 balls and the 3 hoops + 4 clubs finals.